encore428/minesweeper/README.md

 left blank instead of showing the zero digit.

 The goal of the game is to left-click and thus expose all the slates that have no mines.
-Regardless of the game assistance selected, the player can left-click on any slate.
+Regardless of the game assistant selected, the player can left-click on any slate.

 **Right click to plant a flag**

-The player can right-click any un-exposed slate to cycle the flag through all valid flags applicable to the selected game assistance mode.
+The player can right-click any un-exposed slate to cycle the flag through all valid flags applicable to the selected game assistant mode.
 <table>
 <tr><th colspan=3>Flag</th><th colspan=3>Applicable to</th></tr>
    <tr><th>picture</th><th>name</th><th>meaning</th><th>Single Flag</th><th>Dual flag</th><th>Intelligent</th></tr>